ssouron/ghp-connector/docs/formatting/testing.md

 All testing utilities are centralized in the `src/lib/test-helpers` directory and exported via `index.ts`.

+### Formatter Types and Hierarchy

+The formatting system includes the following formatters, organized in a hierarchy:

+- **BaseFormatter** (abstract class)
+  - **JsonFormatter**: For JSON output
+  - **TextFormatter**: For plain text output
+    - **HumanFormatter**: Extends TextFormatter with enhanced terminal features
+  - **TableFormatter**: For tabular data (planned)
+  - **MinimalFormatter**: For minimal output (planned)

+When testing formatters, it's important to understand this hierarchy, as some formatters inherit functionality from their parent classes.
+For example, when testing HumanFormatter, you should also ensure that the base TextFormatter functionality works correctly.

 ## Testing Utilities

 ### Mock Data Generators